 ETSU Course Fees

 ETSU Course Fees (Incidental Fees) are assessed by academic departments to support specialized instruction, academic technology, and/or materials.

 ETSU eRate Fees are available for students classified as non-Tennessee residents and registered for all online credits.
 Students meeting these criteria pay the eRate.
 The eRate is 150% of the approved undergraduate or graduate maintenance fee.
-Contact the Online Student Success Coordinator (Chelsie Lawson) at 439-8616 for additional information.
+Contact the Online Student Success Coordinator (Chelsie Dubay) at 439-8616 for additional information.

 The TN eCampus Degree Program is an online Tennessee Board of Regents campus collaborative.
 For information about TN eCampus costs, see Fee Schedule.

 Short Session Fees (Summer and Winter)